Jallikattu (2019 film): Plot

 After night falls, the buffalo is found at the bottom of a well.
 Antony takes credit, insisting that chasing it into the well had been his plan all along.
-Kuttachan wants to shoot it, but Antony demands that they bring it back to the surface first so that he and Varkey can still butcher it and sell the meat.
-By contrast Varkey is indifferent, taking a nap as the others argue.
+Kuttachan wants to shoot it, but Antony demands that they bring it back to the surface first so that he and Varkey can still slaughter it and sell the meat.
+Varkey is indifferent, taking a nap as the others argue.
 The men construct a scaffold and lower Antony down so he can attach ropes around the buffalo's legs and neck.
 However, it begins raining heavily—the ropes slip off when the buffalo reaches the top, and as it thrashes around one of the villagers is thrown down the well and killed.
 The buffalo escapes again into the forest.
 Kuttachan and the other villagers blame Antony for the man's death.

-By this point the villagers are desperate and frantic.
+By this point, the villagers are desperate and frantic.
 In-fighting leads to the men splintering into smaller groups, each with its own plan—and with each man desperate to be the one to finally claim the kill.
-One group, furious that a police officer is still refusing to help, set his patrol car on fire.
-As the men string up ropes, chains, and nets around the perimeter of the village, forcing the buffalo into a smaller and smaller area, night falls and the situation becomes increasingly chaotic and confused.
+Furious that a police officer is still refusing to help, one group set his patrol car on fire.
+As the men string up ropes, chains, and nets around the perimeter of the village, forcing the buffalo into a smaller and smaller area, night falls and the situation becomes increasingly chaotic and confusing.
 Antony and Kuttachan stumble across each other in a clearing in the dark forest and begin fighting.
 Kuttachan pins Antony and prepares to kill him, but the buffalo suddenly emerges from the undergrowth.
 Kuttachan catches it by its horns and asks Antony to hold its legs, but Antony uses the opportunity to stab Kuttachan multiple times, fatally wounding him—and also allowing the buffalo to escape again.

 Antony and the remaining villagers chase it towards the river and across a bridge, where it becomes stuck in deep mud.
 Antony stabs the buffalo and screams to the crowd of hunters that he deserves the credit for killing it.
 This kicks off a desperate pile-on, as dozens of men—holding lit torches and bearing crude weapons—jump on top of each other, stabbing both the animal and each other as they form a huge, writhing mass.
 The screen fades to black, then fades back in to a final shot of a group of prehistoric men, wearing loincloths and carrying spears, racing each other through the dark in pursuit of a buffalo.